ibm-cloud-docs/databases-for-mongodb/howto-getting-connection-strings.md

 ![Connections panel on the Dashboard Overview](images/connections_panel.png)

-You can also grab connection strings from the [CLI](/docs/databases-cli-plugin?topic=cloud-databases-cli-cdb-reference#deployment-connections) and the [API](https://{DomainName}/apidocs/cloud-databases-api#discover-connection-information-for-a-deployment-f-e81026).

 A {{site.data.keyword.databases-for-mongodb}} deployment is provisioned with an admin user, and after you [set the admin password](/docs/services/databases-for-mongodb?topic=databases-for-mongodb-admin-password), you can use its credentials to connect to your deployment.
 {: .tip}